About Mariyama

 at a large nonprofit

 This job taught me a lot about the connection between the smallest detail of perfecting copy and the overall mission and values of an organization.
 I loved contributing to the style guide and seeing book projects go from outlines and drafts all the way through design and printing.
 I didn't love the time I had to format (literally) 9,000 PowerPoint slides, but I have to say those skills have continued to serve me well!
+I also got my start in web accessibility when I started an accessibility initiative.

 Supporting disabled students in a kindergarten class